Do you offer refunds or a guarantee?

 I bought the wrong course / should've bought a different course.
 What can I do?

 Don’t panic!
-If you have any issues or questions about your purchase or enrollment, email Webmaster Don at firstname.lastname@example.org.
-He will work with you in a fast, friendly way to make things right, whether that involves adjusting your payment or the courses you’re enrolled in.
+If you have any issues or questions about your purchase or enrollment, email the webmaster at firstname.lastname@example.org.
+We will work with you in a fast, friendly way to make things right, whether that involves adjusting your payment or the courses you’re enrolled in.
 We want you to be satisfied with your purchase.

 Explain it to me quickly - what is a crash course / audio program?
 How does it work?